 If you’re getting a bit sick of drinking coffee each morning and are looking for a new beverage to help you ease into your day, mushroom tea might be a good alternative.
-Available in a bunch of varieties (each made of different types of mushrooms), the tea is said to carry health benefits like improving your response to stress, strengthening your immune system, and boosting your gut health.
+Available in a bunch of varieties (each made of different types of mushrooms), the tea is claimed to carry health benefits like improving your response to stress, strengthening your immune system, and boosting your gut health.

 Mushroom tea has become pretty trendy over the past few years, but it’s nothing new—people have been sipping mushroom tea for health reasons in various parts of the world for thousands of years.
 That said, there isn’t a ton of solid scientific research on mushroom tea at this point, so you’ll want to keep in mind that many of these benefits aren’t yet backed by solid research.
 This doesn’t mean the benefits don’t exist, just that the research isn’t there yet.